 Through the Guided Pathways process students have the option to follow the English Baccalaureate (EBacc) which requires the study of a foreign language with Science, Humanities subjects (History or Geography) and/or Computing.
 We offer a range of free choice subjects which are open to all students, which includes Fine Art, Art Textiles, Computing, Music, Sports Science, Drama, Product Design, Food and Nutrition, iMedia, Health and Social Care and Religious Education.
 Parents and students are fully consulted about and involved in the Guided Pathways process.

 We provide Functional Skills courses in English and Maths during an option block for those students that require additional support.

 In Key Stage 4, all students follow a CORE curriculum which includes the following subjects:

 - GCSE English Language

 - GCSE English Literature

 - GCSE Science (double award and single sciences)

 - Physical Education

-- Our pastoral programme delivers British Values, SMSC and reading for pleasure during our Citizenship lessons.
+- Our Citizenship programme delivers Wellbeing sessions, British Values, CEIAG, SMSC and reading for pleasure.